DISCLAIMER: THE PRIMARY INSTRUCTOR MUST SUBMIT GRADES ELECTRONICALLY

 - Enter F, RF, I, NC, or NCR and the associated last date of attendance for each student in the date format MM/DD/YYYY or click on the calendar and select a day.

 - Click 'Save'

-- You do not have to enter all grades at the same time, but you do have to enter them within the window from 9 May until 16 May.
+- You do not have to enter all grades at the same time, but you do have to enter them within the window from 14 December until Midnight 26 December.
 CyberBear will timeout after 30 minutes of inactivity.

 - Review roster to make sure all grades are submitted correctly including last dates of attendance

 - 'NCR' is the grade for No Credit.
 For undergraduates 'NCR' must be assigned for work equal to 'F' in quality.

 - 'CR' is the grade for credit.'
 CR' must be assigned for work judged 'D-' or better for undergraduates.